Juli grows vegetables in containers. Tomatoes, eggplants, green peppers and cucumbers are favorites. Containers of herbs surround her patio.

-- Dig in organic materials such as compost or fertilizer.
+- Dig in and add organic materials such as compost or fertilizer.
 Add lime to change the pH level of the soil.

 - Plants still standing at the end of the growing season in fall, when turned over, decompose more quickly to supply nutrients to the soil.

-- Break up hardened or compacted soil including clay; make soil particles smaller.
+- Break up hardened or compacted soil, including clay, and make soil particles smaller.

 - Start a new season by loosening the soil for seeds or transplants of young vegetables.

-- Soil aeration so plants' roots can get air, sun, water, and nutrients.
+- This soil aeration allows plants' roots to get air, sun, water, and nutrients.